 Backache & chairs.
 A number of systems are described.
 Spinal bio-mechanics dictates that prolonged sitting should be performed in a reclined position with frequent change of posture.
 For a full remediation a number of requirements are essential.
 To be effective these are detailed in the 2 Tilt (2T) concept.

-Topics and some relevant subjects
+Science, and some relevant topics

 - Spinal anatomy includes a number of detailed studies of the more relevant component parts and an account of the paleoanthropology which resulted in the vulnerability of the lumbo-sacral junction. ☛ Spinal Anatomy→